-This is where we step in and make life easier for you.
-Keep in mind that we are based in Istanbul but help with film permits and production support all around Turkey.
+This is where we step in and make your life easy.
+Remember that we are based in Istanbul but we assist with film permits and production support all around Turkey.

 The form should be completed and signed by either the producer or the director of the crew.

-Keep in mind that Cinema department will also ask for passport copies of every crew member as well as a list of filming equipment that you plan to bring into the country.
+Keep in mind that Cinema department will ask for passport copies of every crew member as well as a sheet which contains names, roles and contact information of the crew.
+If there is any equipment that you are bringing to Turkey, you will want to make a seperate list for them, too.

 Remember that it is "obligatory to have at least one host who is a citizen of the Turkish Republic" to apply for the filming permission.